Website Pasco Kids First

 - Attends Coordinated Intake & Referral (CI&R) meetings as assigned.

-- Performs other duties as assigned by Program Manager.
+- Performs other duties as assigned by the Program Manager.

 ***THESE ESSENTIAL JOB FUNCTIONS ARE NOT TO BE CONSTRUED AS A COMPLETE STATEMENT OF ALL DUTIES PERFORMED.
 EMPLOYEES WILL BE REQUIRED TO PERFORM OTHER JOB-RELATED MARGINAL DUTIES AS REQUIRED***